 - 2.5.5.1 The methods and responsibility for scheduling and conducting internal audits to verify the effectiveness of the SQF System shall be documented and implemented.
 Internal audits shall be conducted at least annually.
-The methods applied shall ensure: - All applicable requirements of the SQF Food Safety Code for Manufacturing are audited as per the SQF audit checklist or similar tool; - ii.
+The methods applied shall ensure: - All applicable requirements of the SQF Food Safety Code are audited as per the SQF Audit Checklist or equivalent tool: - ii.
 Correction and corrective action of deficiencies identified during the internal audits are undertaken; - iii.
-Audit results are communicated to relevant management personnel and staff responsible for implementing and verifying corrective actions. - 2.5.5.2 Staff conducting internal audits shall be trained and competent in internal audit procedures. - 2.5.5.3 Regular inspections of the site and equipment shall be planned and carried out to verify Good Manufacturing Practices and building/equipment maintenance is compliant to the SQF Food Safety Code for Manufacturing.
+Audit results are communicated to relevant management personnel and staff responsible for implementing and verifying corrective actions; and - iv.
+Records of internal audits and any corrections and corrective action taken as a result of internal audits shall be maintained. - 2.5.5.2 Staff conducting internal audits shall be trained and competent in internal audit procedures. - 2.5.5.3 Regular inspections of the facility and equipment shall be planned and carried out to verify Good Agricultural Practices and building/equipment maintenance is compliant to the SQF Food Safety Code.
 The site shall: - i.
-Take corrections or corrective and preventative action; and - ii.
-Maintain records of inspections and any corrective action taken. - 2.5.5.4 Where practical staff conducting internal audits shall be independent of the function being audited. - 2.5.5.5 Records of internal audits and inspections and any corrections and corrective action taken as a result of internal audits shall be maintained.
+Take correction or corrective and preventative action; and - ii.
+Maintain records of inspections and any corrective action taken. - 2.5.5.4 Where practical staff conducting internal audits shall be independent of the function being audited.